bonavida/react-a-gate/README.md

 `react-a-gate` is a React library for modals, tooltips and popovers.
 It uses the new React feature called [Portals](https://reactjs.org/docs/portals.html).
 Basically, a portal (ehem... a gate) allows you to render an element of a child component outside the DOM hierarchy by creating another top-level tree and injecting this component inside it.

+## Demo

+If you want to see the library in action, [here are some live demos](https://react-a-gate.bonavida.dev/).

 ## Requirements

 - node 12.xx.x